serverless/blog/posts/2016-10-04-building-a-facebook-messenger-chatbot-with-serverless.md

 ## Verifying your webhook from Facebook

-Now it's time to verify that you’re the owner of your webhook and awesome **Quotebot.** Go back to the Facebook Messenger app you previously created and select the "**Messenger"** product on the left-hand side.
-Go to "**S****ettings"** underneath it.
-Click on" **Setup Webhooks"** in the **"****Webhooks"** section.
+Now it's time to verify that you’re the owner of your webhook and awesome **Quotebot.** Go back to the Facebook Messenger app you previously created and select the “**Messenger**” product on the left-hand side.
+Go to “**Settings**” underneath it.
+Click on “**Setup Webhooks**” in the “**Webhooks**” section.
 Paste the copied **GET endpoint URL** into the **Callback URL** field and enter your token (e.g. **STRONGTOKEN**).
-Just select all the **Subscription Fields** for now and then click on "**Verify and Save"**.
+Just select all the **Subscription Fields** for now and then click on “**Verify and Save**”.
 Facebook will now send a GET request to your webhook and verify that you’re the owner of this Chatbot.
-You should see a green "**C****ompleted"** message in the "**Webhooks"** section.
+You should see a green “**Completed**” message in the “**Webhooks**” section.

 ## Creating and setting up a Facebook Page

 Facebook chatbots need a Facebook Page so they can communicate with a user.
 Let’s create and setup your Quotebot Page so that it can communicate with your Quotebot Facebook app.
 Go to [https://www.facebook.com/business/products/pages](https://www.facebook.com/business/products/pages) and create a new Facebook Page with the name **Quotebot** (We’ll choose the same name as your Facebook chatbot app).
 The settings you choose aren't that important for now.
 Go back to the Facebook Messenger settings page and hit refresh once you’ve successfully created your Page.
-Select the recently created “**Quotebot**” Page in the "**Token Generation"** section.
-Click on "**OK"** in the pop-up window to grant access to your Facebook profile.
+Select the recently created “**Quotebot**” Page in the “**Token Generation**” section.
+Click on “**OK**” in the pop-up window to grant access to your Facebook profile.
 Facebook will now generate a token that you’ll need to use to connect your chatbot with the corresponding Facebook Page.
 Copy this token.
 (Note: the token might contain line breaks so move the mouse down a little bit while selecting it).
 Open up a terminal and enter this command:

 ```bash
 curl -X POST